Key moments since Jussie Smollett reported Chicago attack

 Jan.
 31

-— Trump tells reporters at the White House that he saw a story the night before about Smollett and that, “It doesn’t get worse, as far as I’m concerned.”
+— Trump tells reporters at the White House that he saw a story the night before about Smollett, saying, “It doesn’t get worse, as far as I’m concerned.”

 Feb.
 1

-— Smollett issues a statement telling people that he is OK and thanking them for their support.
-He says he is working with authorities and has been “100 percent factual and consistent on every level.”
+— Smollett issues a statement telling people he’s OK and thanking them for their support.
+He says he’s working with authorities and has been “100 percent factual and consistent on every level.”

 Feb.
 2